The Odyssey (1968 miniseries): First episode: Telemaco and Penelope

-The next day, the suitors noticed the absence of Telemachus and discovered, threatening a boat seller, that he really started to look for news about his father.
-Concerned that his research is successful, Antinous, suggests an ambush by Telemachus.
-Arriving in Pylos in the middle of a sacrificial ceremony at Poseidon, Telemachus joins the king after the ceremony.
-Nestor tells Telemachus of the evening before he returns from Troy: there were those who, like Ulysses, wanted to punish the allies of the Trojans and those like Menelaus who wanted to go home; after several discussions, the Achaean fleet separated and Nestor no longer knew about Ulysses, so he advised Telemachus to go to Sparta, to Menelaus, with Pisistratus, who would guide him.
+The next day, the suitors noticed the absence of Telemachus and discovered, by threatening a boat seller, that he has really left to look for news about his father.
+Concerned that his research might be successful, Antinous, suggests an ambush of Telemachus.
+Arriving in Pylos in the middle of a sacrificial ceremony for Poseidon, Telemachus joins the king after the ceremony.
+Nestor tells Telemachus about the evening before he returned from Troy: there were those who, like Odysseus, wanted to punish the allies of the Trojans and those like Menelaus who wanted to go home; after several discussions, the Achaean fleet separated and Nestor no longer knew about Odysseus, so he advised Telemachus to go to Sparta, to Menelaus, with Pisistratus, who would guide him.
 Medon, on hearing the suitors, runs to warn Penelope who, after a moment of anger at Eurycleia for not having told her anything, prays for the safety of her son.

-At night, Penelope receives in a dream Athena's visit, under the guise of her sister Iftime, who assures her that the gods watch over her son and also about Ulysses.
-Finally the figure of Ulysses is presented: a lonely man at the head of a miserable raft at the mercy of the waves that move him away from his final destination.
+At night, Penelope receives in a dream Athena's visit, under the guise of her sister Iftime, who assures her that the gods are watching over her son and also Odysseus.
+Finally the figure of Odysseus is presented: a lonely man at the head of a miserable raft at the mercy of the waves that move him away from his final destination.

-Second episode: Ulysses, Nausicaa and Calypso
+Second episode: Odysseus, Nausicaa and Calypso

-At the beginning of the second episode there is a discussion between Zeus and Athena in which the two agree that Poseidon has tortured Ulysses enough and that it is time for his suffering to end.
-Ulysses is shipwrecked on an island and, having found a refuge, wanders into a grove of trees and asleep on a bed of fallen leaves.
-The island in which Ulysses arrived is Scheria, governed by the Phaeacians, and Athena arrives in a dream to the young princess Nausicaa, in the guise of a friend and enters the dreams of the girl, telling her that she should prepare herself for her now near marriage and go with the maids to the mouth of the river to do the laundry.
-The next day Nausicaa goes to the mouth and after doing the laundry, the princess starts to play with the maids, when she sees in the bushes a man, naked and caked with salt and leaves.
+At the beginning of the second episode there is a discussion between Zeus and Athena in which the two agree that Poseidon has tortured Odysseus enough and that it is time for his suffering to end.
+Odysseus is shipwrecked on an island and, having found a refuge, wanders into a grove of trees and falls asleep on a bed of fallen leaves.
+The island in which Odysseus arrived is Scheria, governed by the Phaeacians, and Athena appears in a dream to the young princess Nausicaa, in the guise of a friend, telling her that she should prepare herself for her now near marriage and go with the maids to the mouth of the river to do the laundry.
+The next day Nausicaa goes to the river's mouth and after doing the laundry, the princess starts to play with the maids, when she sees in the bushes a man, naked and caked with salt and leaves.
 All the girls run away except for Nausicaa, who is staring at the man.
-Ulysses also remains captivated by the beauty of the girl and compares her to a goddess, then begging her to take him with her to the palace to clean up the debris of the waters.
+Odysseus also remains captivated by the beauty of the girl and compares her to a goddess, then begging her to take him with her to the palace and to help clean him up.